Rheumatoid arthritis: Genetic factors

-Genetic factors such as HLA-DR1B1, TRAF1, PSORS1C1 and microRNA 146a are associated with difficult to treat rheumatoid arthritis, other gene polymorphisms seem to be correlated with response to biologic modifying anti-rheumatic drugs (bDMARDs).
-Next one is FOXO3A gene region been reported as associated with worst disorder.
-The minor allele at FOXO3A summon a differential response of monocytes in RA patients.
-FOXO3A can provide an increase of pro-inflammatory cytokines, including TNFα.
+Genetic factors such as HLA-DR1B1, TRAF1, PSORS1C1 and microRNA 146a are associated with difficult-to-treat rheumatoid arthritis, other gene polymorphisms seem to be correlated with response to biologic modifying anti-rheumatic drugs (bDMARDs).
+The next one is the FOXO3A gene region been reported as associated with the worst disorder.
+The minor allele at FOXO3A summons a differential response of monocytes in RA patients.
+FOXO3A can provide an increase in pro-inflammatory cytokines, including TNFα.
 Possible gene polymorphism: STAT4, PTPN2, PSORS1C1 and TRAF3IP2 genes had been correlated with response to TNF inhibitors.

 HLA-DR1 and HLA-DRB1 gene

 The HLA-DRB1 gene is part of a family of genes called the human leukocyte antigen (HLA) complex.
 The HLA complex is the human version of the major histocompatibility complex (MHC).
-Currently, have been identified at least 2479 different versions of the HLA-DRB1 gene.
+Currently, at least 2479 different versions of the HLA-DRB1 gene have been identified.
 The presence of HLA-DRB1 alleles seems to predict radiographic damage, which may be partially mediated by ACPA development, and also elevated sera inflammatory levels and high swollen joint count.
-HLA-DR1 is encoded by the most risk allele HLA-DRB1 which share a conserved 5-aminoacid sequence that is correlated with the development of anti-citrullinated protein antibodies.
+HLA-DR1 is encoded by the most risk allele HLA-DRB1, which shares a conserved 5-aminoacid sequence that is correlated with the development of anti-citrullinated protein antibodies.
 HLA-DRB1 gene have more strong correlation with disease development.
-Susceptibility to and outcome for rheumatoid arthritis (RA) may associate with particular HLA-DR alleles, but these alleles vary among ethnic groups and geographic areas.
+Susceptibility to and outcome for rheumatoid arthritis (RA) may be associated with particular HLA-DR alleles, but these alleles vary among ethnic groups and geographic areas.

 MicroRNAs

 MicroRNAs are a factor in the development of that type of disease.
-MicroRNAs usually operate as a negative regulator of the expression of target proteins and their increased concentration after biologic treatment (bDMARDs) or after anti-rheumatic drugs.
-Level of miRNA before and after anti-TNFa/DMRADs combination therapy are potential novel biomarkers for predicting and monitoring outcome.
+MicroRNAs usually operate as a negative regulator of the expression of target proteins, and their increased concentration after biologic treatment (bDMARDs) or after anti-rheumatic drugs.
+The levels of miRNA before and after anti-TNFa/DMRADs combination therapy are potential novel biomarkers for predicting and monitoring the outcome.
 For instance, some of them were found significantly upregulated by anti-TNFa/DMRADs combination therapy.
 For example, miRNA-16-5p, miRNA-23-3p, miRNA125b-5p, miRNA-126-3p, miRNA-146a-5p, miRNA-223-3p.
 Curious fact is that only responder patients showed an increase in those miRNAs after therapy, and paralleled the reduction of TNFα, interleukin (IL)-6, IL-17, rheumatoid factor (RF), and C-reactive protein (CRP).